Considering becoming a childminder and would like to know more?

 If you are a newly registered minder, you may be eligible for the childcare business grant.

-Once Ofsted has registered you as an Early Years Childminder, Waltham Forest Council will receive an automatic notification from Ofsted and you will be contacted by the Education Support team who will invite you to join our wonderful childminding community.
+Once Ofsted has registered you as an Early Years Childminder, Waltham Forest Council will receive an automatic notification from Ofsted and you will be contacted by the Education Support team who will invite you to join our wonderful childminding community and our FREE core offer of support which includes:

 1. Planning Law & Requirements